lucasbrendel/SharpFit/README.md

 FitbitSDK
 =========

-A C# SDK for accessing the Fitbit API.
+A C# WP7.X and later SDK for accessing the Fitbit API.